← Back to all articles

 Q: When will this market resolve?

 A: The market resolves as soon as the official results of the final scheduled race of the 2026 F1 season are known.
-There is no waiting period - once F1 confirms the outcome, the market settles based on the official Constructors' Championship standings.
+There is no waiting period - once the chequered flag falls on the last race and the results are confirmed by F1, that is enough to trigger resolution.

 What traders are saying